smu160/PvsNP/README.md

 # Hen Lab

+This code base was written with the intention of being utilized for:

-Signal processing and data analysis code to be used for the analysis of data collected during *in vivo* calcium imaging
+1. Signal Processing of neuron data collected via *in vivo* calcium imaging.
+2. Statistical Testing of neuron classification by behavior.
+3. Graph Theoretical Analysis of networks of neurons.

 ### Why Python?
 - [Eight Advantages of Python Over Matlab](http://phillipmfeldman.org/Python/Advantages_of_Python_Over_Matlab.html)